anttihaap/distributed-backup-system/REPORT.md

 **Trust**

-Trust cannot be guaranteed "as is".
+Trust cannot be guaranteed "as is''.
 There needs to exist some kind of mechanism to create trust among nodes.
 We use the contract proof mechanism to enforce the contracts, which creates trust among the nodes.
 It's important to note that nothing enforces the nodes to deliver the backuped files on failure.
-However, it's a mutual interest to keep the contract in tact.
+However, it's a mutual interest to keep the contract intact.
 A long contract is a show of trust that the both nodes want to keep.
 Also this proof mechanism could be extended by asking the file back from time to time.

 **Free riding**

-Free riding in p2p is an important topic in p2p neworks.
-There need's to be come kind of mutual exchanges happening to implement free riding prevention mechanisms.
+Free riding in p2p is an important topic in p2p networks.
+There needs to become kind of mutual exchanges happening to implement free riding prevention mechanisms.
 For this reason, we use the "tit for tat" strategy for contracts.
-Both of the nodes have a mutual intrest to keep the contract in place and free riding should be impossible.
+Both of the nodes have a mutual interest to keep the contract in place and free riding should be impossible.

 ## Scaling and performance

 The network is very scalable and our hashing and naming protocol will in theory enable 2<sup>32</sup> nodes to join the network.
 In practice, hash collisions would probably happen (see suggested solution in "Naming and node id" improvements section).
 Joining the network will happen in O(n) time, as the NEW_NODE message will go around the whole circle to notify other nodes.
 The PING messages to keep the nodes timestamp fresh will currently be sent to all nodes in the network.
 This will result in n<sup>2</sup> messages in the network sent every ten seconds.
 This will not be a problem in the smaller networks tested for this project but for networks with perhaps thousands of nodes, a more efficient way of messaging should be implemented.
 For instance, a node list could be restricted to only hold 10 nearest successors and the nodes with backup files.

 The backup process uses UDP packets for end to end communication.
 It can scale among the peer network.
-On very large networks, some limitation should be in place: the node shouldn't try to negotiate with all the nodes.
+On very large networks, some limitations should be in place: the node shouldn't try to negotiate with all the nodes.

 Nodes are selected by random to create contracts among others.
 There could be in place a mechanism to select optimal nodes for contracts.
-Nodes would like to select best and closest nost for fast file transfers and sychronization.
+Nodes would like to select the best and the closest node for fast file transfers and synchronization.

 ## Functionalities